dtammam/education-py4e/README.md

 # Python-Scripts

+Repository for Python for Everyone class and notes

 Early adventures on the quest to learn to code!

 Welcome to my repo! 👋 This repo was created on 8/15/2021 after a few months of dabbling in the world of code.